grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.ebpf.md

 ## Arguments

-The component configures and starts a new ebpf profiling job to collect performance profiles from the current host.
+The component configures and starts a new eBPF profiling job to collect performance profiles from the current host.

 You can use the following arguments to configure a `pyroscope.ebpf`.
 Only the `forward_to` and `targets` fields are required.